rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

 ### 🛠️ Step-by-Step Integration Workflow (Parent-Child Schema)

-**Step 1: Extract and Filter Valid Order History**
+*   **Step 1: Extract and Filter Valid Order History**

     When developer partners query our order header endpoint, they should filter out canceled orders to keep their forecasting data clean and accurate

-**http**

-**GET** op/apiv1/order-details?orderHeaderId=152&isCancelled=false
+   **HTTP** **GET:** op/apiv1/order-details?orderHeaderId=152&isCancelled=false

-**Step 2: Correlate Location and Timestamps (Data Prep)**
+*   **Step 2: Correlate Location and Timestamps (Data Prep)**

     Because our platform structure nests orderDetailsEntities inside the OrderHeaderEntity, developers can map items directly to **specific geographic destination nodes and target delivery weeks**.

     Here is a **JavaScript/Node.js** template showing how developers can parse our nested structure to prepare a location-based forecasting dataset

-**javascript**

 // 1.
 Mock nested payload received from your BaaS platform const etsOrderHeaders = [